athena-labz/athena/README.md

 The first value (title) is the service Alice will provide (e.g. "Novel writer").
-The second value (description) can contain a little bit of her background and should provide a nice explanation of what she will do (only for marketing reasons since it shoudn't affect the judge decision in case of a conflict).
+The second value (description) can contain a little bit of her background and should provide a nice explanation of what she will do (only for marketing reasons since it shouldn't affect the judge decision in case of a conflict).
 The third value (price) is the amount of DSET tokens the client should pay in order to receive the service.